 Understanding Inter Vivos Trusts

 Inter vivos trusts, commonly referred to as living trusts, are established during a person’s lifetime to manage assets for the benefit of designated beneficiaries.
 It is essentially a legal arrangement in which a person (known as the founder or donor) transfers their assets to a trust during their lifetime for the benefit of themselves and/or others.
 This guide explores the complexities, advantages, and legal requirements associated with inter vivos trusts in South Africa.
 Learn about inter vivos trusts in South Africa, their benefits, and how to set them up for asset protection and estate planning.
 An inter vivos trust is fundamentally a legal entity created by a founder to hold and protect assets during their lifetime, with the intent that these assets eventually pass on to the beneficiaries without being subjected to probate procedures.
+For a comparison with trusts created on death, see our article on testamentary trusts.

 The Formation of Inter Vivos Trusts